Azure/aks-engine/docs/topics/azure-stack.md

 This can be resolved by making a small modification to the extension `template.json` file.
 Replacing all usages of template parameter `apiVersionDeployments` by the hard-code value `2017-12-01` (or whatever API version Azure Stack runs at the time you try to deploy) should be all you need.

 Once your are done updating the extension template, host the extension directory in your own Github repository or storage account.
 Finally, at deployment time, make sure that your cluster definition points to the new [rootURL](https://github.com/Azure/aks-engine/blob/master/docs/topics/extensions.md#rooturl).

+### Troubleshoting

+This [how-to guide](/docs/howto/troubleshooting.md) has a good high level explanation of how AKS Engine interacts with the Azure Resource Manager (ARM) and lists a few potential issues that can cause AKS Engine commands to fail.
+Checkout the scripts in this [repository](https://github.com/msazurestackworkloads/azurestack-gallery/tree/master/diagnosis) to simplify the logs collection task.